owlstake/celestia-race/BNT-deploy-ethermint-rollup/README.md

 ```
 source /root/.bashrc
 ```
-### Other ways to use foundryup, and other documentation, can be found here.
+### Other ways to use foundryup, and other documentations can be found here.
 Happy forging!
 ```
 foundryup
 ```